milankshatri/Java-Lab/Lab_3/README.md

 	* Multilevel Inheritance:-
 		When there is a chain of inheritance, it is known as multilevel inheritance.
 		When a class inherits another class, it is known as a single inheritance.
-		The outut of [MultilevelInheritance.java](MultilevelInheritance.java) is
+		The output of [MultilevelInheritance.java](MultilevelInheritance.java) is
 		```
 		Hello
 		There